Guides

 Step 4: Inoculation

-1. Insert the syringe needle through the bag’s injection port or filter patch.
+1. Insert the syringe needle through the bag’s injection port.

-2. Inject 3 mL of Culture 5ml for Spawn (adjust depending on bag size).
+2. Inject 3 mL of Culture (5ml for Spores) (adjust depending on bag size).

 Step 5: Seal and Incubate

-1. Reseal the injection port (if necessary, with tape or self-sealing patch).
+1. Reseal the injection port (if necessary, with tape or self-sealing patch) Mycoforge bags have a self healing port!

-3. Place the bag in a dark, warm location appropriate for the mushroom species (typically 18–26°C).
+3. Place the bag in a clean, dark, warm location appropriate for the mushroom species (typically 18°C -23°C).

 Step 6: Observation and Maintenance